hwang-sun/A-B_Testing/README.md

 ## IV.
 PACE Process for completing project
-- Plan: conceptualize the scope of the project and develop the steps that will guide you through the process of completing a project.
+- **Plan**: conceptualize the scope of the project and develop the steps that will guide you through the process of completing a project.
   + Determine the scope of project
   + Determine the project goal
   + Create a workflow for completing the project

-- Analyze: collect, prepare, and analyze all of the data for your project.
+- **Analyze**: collect, prepare, and analyze all of the data for your project.
   + Exploratory data analysis
   + Data cleaning
   + Identify relationship

-- Construct: build models that will allow you access to hidden relationships locked within data.
+- **Construct**: build models that will allow you access to hidden relationships locked within data.
   + Data sampling
   + A/B test performing
   + Validity checks

-- Execute: present the finding of your analysis, receive feedback, and make revisions as necessary.
+- **Execute**: present the finding of your analysis, receive feedback, and make revisions as necessary.
   + Insight conclusion
   + Recommendations
   + Analysis drawbacks